-The whole interface was very snappy, and both my sites were using a shared host (SiteGround and HostNine), so I was very pleased with this level of responsiveness, as it was one of my concerns before installing this plugin.
+The whole interface was very snappy, and both my sites were using a shared host (SiteGround), so I was very pleased with this level of responsiveness, as it was one of my concerns before installing this plugin.

 I didn’t like the gratuitious use of the color green within the plugin’s interface, I’d rather prefer that things are kept in line with the rest of the default WordPress interface colors.
 This is a minor annoyance though and is something that can be fixed very easily.

 The MainWP core plugin is free, and you can then purchase premium add-ons, which at $19.99 each are very fairly price.
 You also get an unlimited license with each premium add-on.
 That means that you pay only once, and you can continue receiving support and updates throughout the lifetime of those add-ons.

 This is nice for the user, however I have my doubts about the sustainability of such a plan.
 If the support requests remain very low throughout the lifetime of these add-ons it can be profitable, but having to answer regular support requests can rapidly eat into the profitability of a plugin, forcing the developer to either abandon the project or change the licensing scheme further down the line.
 We’ve seen a number of WordPress businesses go down this route, and it’s never pretty.

 There are two ways of getting support for MainWP.
 One is via their self-hosted forum, which is available for non-paying users, and the second is their Help Desk, which is reserved for any user who has purchased one or more add-ons.